nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 ### What we learned about SmartGuard
 * Extended bolus are not possible during closed loop mode
-* Boluses during closed loop mode are often reduced, this is likely a result of the smartguard feature.
+* Boluses during closed loop mode are often reduced, this is likely a result of the Smartguard feature.
-* pump suspsends stop basal rates
+* pump suspends stop basal rates
 * pump suspend *might* also cancel boluses (moving forward, we rely on the reported delivered bolus amounts)

-**Unknows**:
+**Unknowns**:
-* It is yet unclear if suspend events are reflected in the "delivered" boluses (we assume the reported delivered amounts are correct)
+* It is still unclear if suspend events are reflected in the "delivered" boluses (we assume the reported delivered amounts are correct)
  * One way to check this would be to identify boluses that overlap with a suspend event.

 # Boluses:
 * **Normal bolus**: provides a single immediate dose of insulin.
 * **Square Wave bolus**: delivers a single bolus evenly over an extended period of time from 30 minutes up to 8 hours.
-* **Dual Wave bolus**: delivers a combination of an immediate normal bo‐ lus followed by a Square Wave bolus.
+* **Dual Wave bolus**: delivers a combination of an immediate normal bolus followed by a Square Wave bolus.

 ![Bolus Types](assets/Bolus Types Medtronic.png)
 >**Description**: Bolus types explained from the Medtronic Manual.

 ### What we learned about Boluses
 * There are (697 or 534) dual wave and 46 sqaure (extended) boluses (<0.02% of the boluses).
 The dual wave bolus events (square part) (normal part) should be equal in theory.
 But this could be because some boluses were stopped (working assumption).
-* There are very little extended boluses because these are not allowed during closed loop mode
+* There are very few extended boluses because these are not allowed during closed loop mode
-* For dual wave boluses, the number of normal an square events don't match up.
+* For dual wave boluses, the number of normal and square events don't match.
 We **assume** that these boluses were stopped early.
 This could be further verified by checking if the number of missing events matches the amount of boluses for which the deliverd amount < the selected (were stopped early).
-* When a bolus is stopped early, the shorter duration appears to be automatically reflected in the reported duration. (data based assumption)
+* When a bolus is stopped early, the shorter duration appears to be automatically reflected in the reported duration (data-based assumption).
-* We need to use the delivered over the selected bolus
+* We need to use the delivered bolus rather than the selected bolus.

 **Unknowns**:
 * It remains unclear if pump suspend events impact the boluses, this should be clarified with the investigator or manufacturer

 ## Bolus Duplicates
 Overall, we have 78088 duplicated bolus rows which makes 2.20% of all boluses.
-After the removing these, the reported and calculated TDDs move closer together.
-The tricky part here was that the bolus source names were different: For example some duplciated micro boluses use CLOSED_LOOP_MICRO_BOLUS while the other row uses CL_MICRO_BOLUS.
+After removing these, the reported and calculated TDDs move closer together.
+The tricky part here was that the bolus source names were different: For example some duplicated micro boluses use CLOSED_LOOP_MICRO_BOLUS while the other row uses CL_MICRO_BOLUS.
 Therefore, the bolus source is not used to find duplicates, only the datetime and bolus amount.
-After remving the duplciates, the calcualted and reported TDDs matched better:
+After removing the duplciates, the calculated and reported TDDs matched better:
 ![TDD after Adjusting for Close Loop Modes](assets/flair_removing_bolus_duplicates.png)

 ## Closed Loop Mode
-When closed loop mode is on , basal rates are replaced by micro-boluses.
+When closed loop mode is on, basal rates are replaced by micro-boluses.
 To prevent incorrect forward filling of basal rates, closed loop modes must be respected.
 ![Basal Rates and Micor Boluses](assets/flair_basal_micro_boluses.png)

-Initially we set all basal rates to zero that occur during closed loop start (AutoModeStatus==True) and stop (AutoModeStatus==False) event.
+Initially we set all basal rates to zero that occur between closed loop start (AutoModeStatus==True) and stop (AutoModeStatus==False) events.
 However, when patients transition from the 670G to the AHCL algorithm, the reported AutoModeStatus can be incorrect (e.g. auto mode on but no micro boluses) and correct basal rates would be ignored.
 ![Wrong Closed Loop Mode during Algo transition](assets/flair_example_incorrect_closed_loop_mode.png)

 By only setting the basal rate to zero when a AutoModeStatus true event occurs solves this problem: